 the path from the Bridge and find the return path 10 yds to

-the right after crossing the first wooden footbridge.
+the right after crossing the second wooden footbridge.
 The narrow

 path goes uphill; at the end of the wire fence turn right and

-descend to go over a plank footbridge and stile.
-Bear right
+descend to go over a plank footbridge and through the metal gate.
+Walk

-up the field to the next stile.
-Follow the wire fence on the
+up the field and follow the wire fence on the

-left, go by Rydding's Farm and continue along the roadway.
+left, go by Rydding's Farm and continue to the double metal gate at the roadway.
+Turn right along the roadway.
 100

 right and walk uphill for 200 yds to the road - Birdy Brow.